 6) Roller furling jib.
 One of the things we do not miss from our days as racing sailors are the incalculable headsail changes that occur during a race.
 Referred to as "peels" (because, when racing, you want to actually raise the new sail before taking down the old, essentially 'peeling' it away from the new) they can be exhausting.
 Wind goes light?
 Throw up the genoa.
 Changing course to a reach?
 Get out the code zero.
 Wind picks up big time?
 Put up the storm jib.
 Sail changes are a thing of our past.
 Now, we just roll out the jib when we're ready to sail and roll it back up when we are finished.
 Easy peasy.
 Also - because we have a reefing roller furling, we can shorten sail as necessary without having to hank on another sail.

 7) Dinghy davits and radar arch.
 Our custom built, stainless steel radar arch and davit system (arms off the back of our boat from which to hang our dinghy) make life so much easier.
-First of all, towing a dinghy for anything longer than a day sail is not advisable and storing it on deck is a pain in the butt.
-The davits make life much easier - we simply have to clip on and hoist up.
+First of all, towing a dinghy for anything longer than a day sail is not advisable and storing it on deck is a pain in the butt (though for long passages we always stow on deck).
+The davits make day to day life much easier - we simply have to clip on and hoist up.
 In addition, it provides a lot of great real estate to lash deck items to and it houses a whole slew of antennas so, in the event that we ever lost our mast (wince), we would not lose all our systems.

 8) Single Side Band Radio.
 I said before that none of these items on this list are "essential" but I make an exception for this one.
 A single side band (SSB) radio is a long-range radio that is, in my opinion, must-have gear on a cruising sailboat.
 We have met very few people without at least a receiver and people who cruise extensively without one are putting themselves at risk.
 The regular VHF radio has no where near the range of the SSB and the weather information gathered through SSB is far superior to that of VHF.
 Getting weather reports (from our sponsor, Chris Parker) is the primary reason for our SSB but we can also send and receive emails with it from pretty much anywhere on the water.
 When there is no VHF signal, no WiFi or cell reception - there is SSB.